Maurice Saxby

-Early life
+Early life and education

-Henry Maurice Saxby was born on 26 December 1924 in Botany, New South Wales.
-His father was Maurice Henry Saxby and his mother was Nettie Thompson.
-They had three sons, Henry Maurice, Geoffrey, Richard and a daughter, Helen.
+Henry Maurice Saxby was born on 26 December 1924 in Botany, New South Wales, His father was Maurice Henry Saxby and his mother was Nettie Thompson.
+They had three sons, Henry Maurice, Geoffrey, Richard; and a daughter, Helen.

 Saxby attended and won awards at Leeton High School and completed his Leaving Certificate in 1941 at Fort Street Boys' High School, later studying at the Metropolitan Business College.

 Career

 Military service

-Maurice Saxby served in the Australian Imperial Forces from 1943 to 1946, including as an army medic in the 4th Field Ambulance in Madang, Papua New Guinea during World War II and was discharged with the rank of Sergeant after the war.
+Saxby served in the Australian Imperial Forces from 1943 to 1946, including as an army medic in the 4th Field Ambulance in Madang, Papua New Guinea during World War II and was discharged with the rank of Sergeant after the war.

 Teaching

-Maurice Saxby trained as a teacher at Balmain Teachers College from 1948–49.
-He spent five years teaching in infants, primary and high schools in New South Wales including setting up a library in North Sydney School, appointment to Forest Lodge Demonstration School as a teacher-librarian, and Picton High School teaching English.
-He was associated with the NSW School Library Service working with Joyce Fardell.
+Saxby trained as a teacher at Balmain Teachers College from 1948 to 1949.
+He spent five years teaching in infants, primary, and high schools in New South Wales, including setting up a library in North Sydney School, appointment to Forest Lodge Demonstration School as a teacher-librarian, and Picton High School teaching English.
+He was associated with the NSW School Library Service, working with Joyce Fardell.

 Saxby completed his Masters of Education at the University of Sydney before lecturing in the Bachelor of Education course.

 He was appointed as a lecturer in English at Newcastle Teachers College, lectured at Alexander Mackie College and continued to lecture at various colleges and universities in Australia and overseas.
-He moved to Kuring-gai College of Advanced Education where he lectured in English, Librarianship and Children's Literature until his retirement as Head Teacher of Education.
+He moved to Kuring-gai College of Advanced Education where he lectured in English, librarianship and children's literature until his retirement as head teacher of Eeucation.